 If you are unable to secure tickets to visit Alcatraz or if you are not interested in taking a tour of the former prison, then a boat cruise that passes by the island might be a great alternative.
 There are several different boats that go by Alcatraz — most of which also feature guided commentary about the history of the place.

 Blue & Gold Fleet and Red & White Fleet are the 2 major boat tour companies in the Bay Area.
 Of their many different cruises, the following feature Alcatraz.

 - Escape the Rock – The ONLY boat tour dedicated specifically to Alcatraz.

 - SF Bay Cruise Adventure – A 1-hour sightseeing cruise of all the major attractions in the Bay

 - California Sunset Cruise – A 2-hour sunset cruise around the Bay to see the Golden Gate Bridge, Sausalito, Tiburon, Angel Island, and Alcatraz at sunset.

 - Bridge 2 Bridge Cruise – A 90-minute audio tour covering the Golden Gate Bridge, Alcatraz Island, the Ferry Building, Bay Bridge, and AT&T Park.

 - Golden Gate Bay Cruise – Their original 1 hour San Francisco Bay tour with views of the San Francisco waterfront, the Golden Gate Bridge, and notorious Alcatraz Island.

-The video below is a 10 minute sample of the audio tour that you are provided when you arrive to the prison.
+The video below is a 10-minute sample of the audio tour that you are provided when you arrive at the prison.